bespinian/blog/content/posts/git-the-important-parts/index.md

 ## Branching Strategies

 Another important part to using Git are branches.
-You have probably used them maybe to hold a specific feature that is not ready yet or just to try something out.
+You have probably used them, maybe to hold a specific feature that is not ready yet, or just to try something out.
 When working in a team, it is essential to adhere to a branching strategy everyone agrees upon.
 Depending on the size of your team and the complexity of the application it develops and releases, different ways of using Git can make sense.
 In the following, we will have a look at two of the most common branching strategies and when they make sense.

 ### Gitflow